Amber Heard admits to hitting Johnny Depp in recording

 “I’m sorry.
 I hit you like this, but I did not punch you.
 I did not f***ing deck you.
 I f***ing was hitting you.
 I don’t know what the motion of my actual hand was.
 But you’re fine.
 I did not hurt you,” Ms Heard said.

 “What am I supposed to do?
 Do this?
 I’m not sitting here bitching about it, am I?
 You are – that’s the difference between me and you.
-You’re f***ing baby,” she added.
+You’re a f***ing baby,” she added.

 As Mr Depp begins to respond, Ms Heard can be heard raising her voice, saying “you are such a baby, grow the f*** up, Johnny”.